MatthewBiniam/EquifyHackTheWorld2020/README.md

-# EquifyHackTheWorld2020
+# EQUIFY Hack The World 2020
-Hack the World 2020 Submission
+2020 Submission